1975 Cricket World Cup: Venues

+Other than Lord's, which hosted only one group stage match, and The Oval which hosted three, each of the grounds was used for two matches during the group stage.
+Headingley and The Oval were the grounds chosen for the two semi-finals.

 Squads

+Before the competition began each team named a squad of 14 players.

 Preparations

 Heading into the first Cricket World Cup, the Ladbrokes betting agency had the West Indies as the favourites at 9–4.
 This was followed by England at 11–4 with Pakistan and Australia in third and fourth respectively.
 East Africa was last in the betting odds at 1500–1.
 Before the tournament, most of the teams played in warm-up matches against English county sides to get used to the English conditions with most of the national teams getting wins.
 Only East Africa, Sri Lanka and India lost at least one warm-up match before the tournament.
-Only Australia did not have any warm-up matches in England; their tour of Canada saw them lose to Eastern Canada and draw with Toronto before heading to England.
+Australia played in Canada, losing to Eastern Canada and drawing with Toronto, before heading to England.

 Eight days before the World Cup, the ICC declared in a unanimous decision that any of the balls that went over a batsman's head would be called wide due to the fast short-pitched bowling.

 Group stage

 Summary

 The opening round of matches took place on 7 June with four matches being played.
 The match at Lord's saw England deliver the highest score by a team in the 60 over match with 334 runs being scored.
 Dennis Amiss top scored for the English with 137 from 147 balls helped by Keith Fletcher and Chris Old who each recorded a half-century.
-In response, Sunil Gavaskar batted through the entire innings for only 36 runs in which Gulabrai Ramchand thought that he was doing some batting practice.
+In response, Sunil Gavaskar batted through the entire innings for only 36 runs, prompting Gulabrai Ramchand to speculate that he was treating the match as batting practice.
 Australia opened their campaign with a win against Pakistan at Headingley with a 73-run victory.
 This was due to Dennis Lillee's five-wicket haul which brought Pakistan's hope of a win crashing down as they collapsed from 181 for four to be all out for 205.
 Earlier, Ross Edwards top scored for Australia with 80 as he aided the Australians in getting 94 runs from the last 13 overs to bring Australia to 278 for seven from their 60 overs.
 The other two matches saw easy wins for the West Indies and New Zealand.
-For Glenn Turner, he occupied the crease during the whole New Zealand innings as he top scored with 171 as New Zealand won by 180 runs over East Africa.
-The West Indies took a nine-wicket victory over Sri Lanka who became the first team to score under 100 runs in a limited overs One Day International (ODI).
+For Glenn Turner, he occupied the crease during the whole New Zealand innings as he top scored with 171 as New Zealand won by 181 runs over East Africa.
+The West Indies took a nine-wicket victory over Sri Lanka who became the first team to score under 100 runs in a One Day International.